prcutler/stoneopen/wp-content/plugins/woocommerce/readme.txt

 == Upgrade Notice ==

-= 3.0.4 =
+= 3.0.7 =
 3.0 is a major update.
-[Make a full site backup](https://docs.woocommerce.com/document/backup-wordpress-content), update your theme and extensions, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.
+Make a full site backup, update your theme and extensions, and [review update best practices](https://docs.woocommerce.com/document/how-to-update-your-site) before upgrading.